jbgreer/Nixfiles/README.md

-# Encrypted persistent NixOS Setup using LUKS, LVM, btrfs, and Impermanence.
+# Encrypted NixOS Setup using LUKS, LVM, btrfs

 ## Modified from https://github.com/kjhoerr/dotfile.git
 ## Work in progress.
 Use at your own discretion.
 You have been warned.